How we are making a difference at MacQueen’s Island Tours / WoWCuba and how you can help

 What does our company and its employees do for the environment?

 1. Our head office in Prince Edward Island, Canada is constructed from energy-efficient concrete forms, and we use a wood-pellet furnace for heat and hot water.
-See Guardian article .
 We’ve built apartments above our offices for most of the family staff members, also reducing the need for daily commuting and also allowing us to (remarkably) use just one car among all family members for any transportation that can’t be managed by bicycle or on foot.
-Energy-saving light bulbs and solar lighting tubes also help to reduce our electric power consumption.
+Energy-saving light bulbs and LED lighting tubes also help to reduce our electric power consumption.

 2. We save on paper wherever possible.
 Our company has not published paper brochures since 2003.
 We use the internet for publication of all product material, allowing not only for more immediate information access for our international clients, but also greater flexibility and versatility as a company.
 All of our invoices are electronic, and only the most essential documents require printing by our clients.

-3. The province of PEI, Canada practices recycling, and we’re on board.
+3. The province of PEI, is Canada’s leader in recycling & composting, we’re on board.
 Our company separates metal, cardboard, paper, recyclable plastic, compost and waste.
 Many bicycle boxes from our retail bike shop are saved for resale to travelers.
-A lot of our compost is used in the urban organic garden plots around the shop, making for pretty flowers, tasty strawberries, luscious tomatoes, grapes for Gordon’s homemade wine and more throughout the summer season.
+Kinetic bike sculpture artist Ahmon Katz and Danny’s daughters transform some of our metal waste into art and jewelry.

 4. We sell & service used equipment, as well as new.
 In Cuba, when we renew our fleet of rental bicycles, the old ones are often used for parts, and we also regularly make donations of old equipment to the Velodrome.
 We also use the tube patching service offered in Cuba.
 While this is not necessarily financially practical in Canada, in Cuba an inner tube can be economically repaired instead of replaced.